-European sanctions on Russia will cost Europe too, early signs show
+European sanctions on Russia will cost Europe, too, early signs show

 Germany, which imports more than 50 percent of its natural gas from Russia, will be hard-pressed to find alternatives.
 The country has already suspended the newly built Nord Stream 2 pipeline project, which was built to convey gas from Russia, last month.

 Some see nuclear energy as a possible lifeboat.
 The crisis has reawakened one of the country’s most divisive debates — and one that appeared to have been settled, with all remaining nuclear power plants set to be taken off the grid this year.
 But speaking on Sunday, Vice Chancellor Robert Habeck, whose Green Party is rooted in the country’s anti-nuclear movement, was no longer willing to rule out an extension.
-“Nothing is a taboo,” he said, also raising the possibility of more reliance on coal..
+“Nothing is a taboo,” he said, also raising the possibility of more reliance on coal.

 In the aftermath of the invasion, European leaders seemed to set economic concerns aside, agreeing to disconnect seven Russian banks from SWIFT, the world’s most important payment mechanism.